Audio inpainting of music by means of neural networks: Introduction

 \section{Introduction}

 Audio processing tasks often encounter locally degraded or even lost information.
-Some common examples are corrupted audio files, lost information in audio transmission (referred to as packet-loss in the context of Voice-over-IP transmission), and audio signals locally contaminated by noise.
-Restoration of lost information in audio has been referred to as audio inpainting~\cite{Adler2012}, audio inter-/extrapolation~\cite{kauppinen2001method,Etter1996}, or waveform substitution~\cite{Goodman1986}.
-Reconstruction is usually aimed at providing a coherent and meaningful information while preventing audible artifacts so that the listener remains unaware of any occurred problem.
-Unfortunately, a general reconstruction of an arbitrary audio signal is nearly impossible.
-Thus, successful algorithms are limited to deal with a specific class of audio signals, they focus on a specific duration of the problematic signal parts, and exploit an a-priori information about the problem.
+Some common examples are corrupted audio files, lost information in audio transmission, and audio signals locally contaminated by noise.
+Audio inpainting deals with the reconstruction of lost information in audio.
+Reconstruction is usually aimed at providing coherent and meaningful information while preventing audible artifacts so that the listener remains unaware of any occurred problem.
+Successful algorithms are limited to deal with a specific class of audio signals, they focus on a specific duration of the problematic signal parts, and exploit a-priori information about the problem.
 In this work, we explore a new machine-learning algorithm with respect to the reconstruction of audio signals.
-From all possible classes of audio signals, we limit the reconstruction to instrumental music, i.e., mix of sounds from musical instruments organized in time.
-We focus on the duration of the problematic signal parts, i.e., \textit{gaps}, being in the range of tens of milliseconds.
-Further, we exploit the available audio information surrounding the gap, i.e., the \textit{context}.
+From all possible classes of audio signals, we limit the reconstruction to either music, or individual musical instruments.
+We focus on the duration of the problematic signal parts, i.e., gaps, being in the range of tens of milliseconds.
+Further, we exploit the available audio information surrounding the gap, i.e., the context.

 The proposed algorithm is based on an unsupervised feature-learning algorithm driven by context-based sample prediction.
 It relies on a neural network with convolutional and fully-connected layers trained to generate sounds being conditioned on its context.
-Such an approach was first introduced for images~\cite{Pathak2016} where the terminology of the \textit{context encoder} was coined as an analogy to auto encoders~\cite{Goodfellow-et-al-2016}.
+Such an approach was first introduced for images~\cite{Pathak2016} where the terminology of the context encoder (CE) was coined as an analogy to auto encoders~\cite{Goodfellow-et-al-2016}.
 Hence, we treat our algorithm as an audio-inpainting context encoder.